Paleo or Not?

 As it is essentially a grain-free diet, it tends to be lower in carbohydrates and higher in protein and healthy fats that aren’t always included in other dietary plans.
 However, there are some things to consider as you will read below.

-2 Key Principles to Consider & Some to Reject!
+Key Principles to Consider & What to Reject!

 This has always been my first step when working with my clients in guiding them to healthy eating whether it be for weight loss or overcoming ill-health/disease.